-The Bangalore palace is one of the prominent buildings in all of Bangalore's history.
-Owned by Rev. J. Garrett., this place was constructed in Tudor Architecture - a medieval architectural style of England.
+The Bangalore palace is one of the most prominent structures in all of Bangalore's history.
+Owned by Rev. J. Garrett., this place was constructed in Tudor Architecture, a medieval architectural style of England.

 Anyone who's a history buff is certain to like this place.
 In essence, Bangalore Palace is all about discovering the opulence of the historical era.

 Talking about history, it is said that this place was bought by Chamarajendra Wadiyar’s British Guardians in 1873.
 It is quite a vast palace that is spread across an area of about 45,000 square feet.
 The architecture here is a nice blend of Tudor and Scottish Gothic style.
 Moreover, the beautiful carvings inside as well as outside the palace depict the historic royal culture in a unique manner.

 Built majorly to look like a replica of the Windsor Castle of England, Bangalore Palace is famous for Stuffed Toys of Kings, Unique Sofas, and so many other things known for their historical relevance.
 Now, what's more interesting to know about this historical building is the fact that many Kannada movies have been shot here.
 So, for all the people who love cinema, there is a strong reason to visit the Bangalore Palace.

 Situated in the heart of Bangalore city, the Bangalore Palace remains open from 10 am-5:00 pm except for Sunday when it is an off for the staff.
 For the locals, the fee is Rs.
 230 and for foreigners it is Rs.
 460. Apart from that, the best timeframe to visit Bangalore city would be the winter months ranging from October to February.